weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_01_Ex1_Create_Connectors.md

 Your instructor will provide guidance on how to obtain your Microsoft 365 credentials in your lab-hosted environment.
 You will use these credentials throughout the remaining labs in this course.

+**WWL Tenants - Terms of Use**
+If you are being provided with a tenant as a part of an instructor-led training delivery, please note that the tenant is made available for the purpose of supporting the hands-on labs in the instructor-led training.
+Tenants should not be shared or used for purposes outside of hands-on labs.
+The tenant used in this course is a trial tenant and cannot be used or accessed after the class is over and are not eligible for extension.
+Tenants must not be converted to a paid subscription.
+Tenants obtained as a part of this course remain the property of Microsoft Corporation and we reserve the right to obtain access and repossess at any time.

 In your lab environment, your lab hosting provider has already:

 - Deployed the trial tenant